Wologman/Python_Notes/VS Code for Python.md

 ```

 #### PYTHONPATH for Debugging
-This needs to go in the launch.json  file.
+This needs to go in the `launch.json`  file.

 #### Set Interpreter path for terminal commands
-So the terminal command window does not know the interpreter path unless it is set in the terminal settings, simply running the script where the editor knows the path but not the terminal may use the wrong interpereter.
+So the terminal command window does not know the interpreter path unless it is set in the terminal settings, simply running the script where the editor knows the path but not the terminal may use the wrong interpreter.
 But specifying it in the command solves this issue.
 For example in Ubuntu:

 ```bash
 /usr/bin/python3 "/media/olly/One Touch/Documents/GIS/QGIS/Basic_QGIS_Operation.py"